How an ARF Works

-How an ARF Works – What is an ARF?
+Guide to Approved Retirement Funds – What is an ARF?

 When it comes to accessing your pension benefits, you don’t always need to have stopped working altogether, but you need to have left that pension-related employment if taking benefits from age 50 and before age 60 where permissible.

 In occupational pension schemes, early retirement is generally possible with the employer’s and/or trustees’ consent from age 50 onwards.
+This includes a one-person Executive Pension Plan where you’re also the employer.

-Exceptions only apply to ill-health early retirement and to certain occupations like professional sportspeople.
+Exceptions only apply to ill health early retirement and to certain occupations like professional sportspeople.

 How an ARF Works – Rules on Withdrawals